 The RRB suggests that employees keep an application for sickness benefits on hand, and that family members know where the form is kept and how to use it.
-If an employee becomes unable to work because of sickness or injury, the employee should complete an application and then have his or her doctor complete the Statement of Sickness (Form SI-1b).
-If the employee is too sick to complete the application, someone else may do so on his or her behalf.
-In such cases, a family member should also complete a Statement of Authority to Act for Employee (Form SI-10), which accompanies the statement of sickness.
+If an employee becomes unable to work because of sickness or injury, the employee should complete an application and then have their doctor complete the Statement of Sickness (Form SI-1b).
+If the employee is too sick to complete the application, someone else may do so on their behalf.
+In such cases, the person signing for the employee should also complete a Statement of Authority to Act for Employee (Form SI-10), which accompanies the statement of sickness.